 According to the American Cancer Society:

 The most common symptom of breast cancer is a new lump or mass.
 A painless, hard mass that has irregular edges is more likely to be cancer, but breast cancers can be tender, soft, or round.
 They can even be painful.
-For this reason, it’s important to have any new breast mass, lump, or breast change checked by an experienced healthcare professional.
+For this reason, it’s important to have any new breast mass, lump, or breast change checked by experienced healthcare professionals.

 Other possible symptoms of breast cancer include: